MLeidel/myc/README.md

 <a name="concat"></a>
 ### char \*concat(char \*dest, ..., END)
 >Concatenate a variable number of strings.
 END must be used for the last argument.
-Note: the destination buffer must initialized.
+__Warning: the destination buffer must initialized large enough to hold all the concatenations.__

 ```c
   char s[MAX_L];